xapian/xapian-docsprint/howtos/spelling.rst

 QueryParser Integration
 -----------------------

-If FLAG_SPELLING_CORRECTION is passed to QueryParser::parse_query() and QueryParser::set_database() has been called, the QueryParser will look for corrections for words in the query.
+If :xapian-method:`QueryParser::FLAG_SPELLING_CORRECTION` is passed to :xapian-method:`QueryParser::parse_query()` and :xapian-method:`QueryParser::set_database()` has been called, the QueryParser will look for corrections for words in the query.
 In Xapian 1.2.2 and earlier, it only did this for terms which aren't found in the database.

-If a correction is found, then a modified version of the query string will be generated which can be obtained by calling QueryParser::get_corrected_query_string().
-However, the original query string will still be parsed, since you'll often want to ask the user "Did you mean:
-[...] ?" - if you want to automatically use the corrected form, just call QueryParser::parse_query() on it.
+If a correction is found, then a modified version of the query string will be generated which can be obtained by calling :xapian-method:`QueryParser::get_corrected_query_string()`.
+However, the original query string will still be parsed, since you'll often want to ask the user "Did you mean: [...] ?" - if you want to automatically use the corrected eform, just call :xapian-method:`QueryParser::parse_query()` on it.

 Omega
 =====